 Housing Damage Information

-Students who lived in housing during the academic year and completed a standard checkout may appeal damage charges by submitting the Damage Charge Appeal Form to the Office of Residence Life + Conduct.
+Students who lived in housing during the academic year and completed a standard checkout may appeal damage charges by submitting the Damage Charge Appeal Form to the Office of Residence Life and Community Standards.
 The form can be found by logging into your portal and following these steps:

 - Click on Procedures and Forms